 The Talk for Writing network is free to join.
 Members receive a termly email newsletter containing info about new free resources and planned conferences.
 The network is currently being developed so that Talk for Writing schools can link up with others in their area.
 Sign up to the free network today.

-Over the 2013-14 academic year, Pie Corbett will be presenting Talk for Writing conferences in locations around the country.
+In 2014 Pie Corbett will be presenting Talk for Writing conferences in locations around the country.
 Each set of conferences has a different focus.
-Take a look at our conference schedule for more information and to book your place.
+Take a look at Pie’s conference schedule for more information and to book your place.

 We provide free downloadable resources for you to use with your own class.
 These range from lesson plans to grammar worksheets.
 Take a look at our free resource section and find out what could help you.